 If I have a Will, do I still need to go through probate?

 It depends.
-A Will does not avoid probate, rather it is a guide to provide wishes for the assets of an individual after they pass away.
+A Will does not avoid the Missouri probate process; rather, it serves as a guide to articulate wishes for the estate distribution of an individual after they pass away.

-When you have a Will, a probate proceeding may authenticate your Will and appoint the executor of your estate.
-Your executor will locate, assess, and distribute your property according to your Will and guidance of the probate court.
+When you have a Will, a probate court in Missouri may authenticate your Will and appoint the executor of your estate.
+Your executor will locate, assess, and distribute your property according to your Will and under the guidance of the probate court.

 Unless you plan properly, your estate may go through the probate process.